MMMZZZZ/Syfoh/README.md

 * In addition to the command-specific targets, a target device can be specified using `device [deviceID]`.
 If no device is given, the command is sent as broadcast to all devices.
 In a nutshell, this is necessary if more than one Syntherrupter is connected to the same MIDI bus.
 More details can be found in the [sysex command documentation](https://github.com/MMMZZZZ/Syntherrupter/blob/dev/Documentation/Wiki/Custom%20MIDI%20Commands.md#system-exclusive-messages-sysex).
 * Multiple targets are separated by `and`.
 The order is not important.
+* Almost all parameters can be written with floats - except for things like enable/disable commands where floats don't make sense.
+Therefore you don't need to convert anything to percent or permille.
+Details and conventions for float values can be found in the [sysex command documentation](https://github.com/MMMZZZZ/Syntherrupter/blob/dev/Documentation/Wiki/Custom%20MIDI%20Commands.md#conventions).

-For MIDI program/envelope `0x20` on device `0`, set the amplitude of step 1 to 1.75f.
+For MIDI program/envelope `0x20` on device `0`, set the amplitude of step 1 to 1.75.
 ```
-set Envelope-Amplitude for device 0 and program 0x20 and step 1 to 1750
+Command:       set envelope-amplitude for device 0 and program 0x20 and step 1 to 1750
+Equal variant: set envelope-amplitude for device 0 and program 0x20 and step 1 to 1.75
 ```

 * Broadcasting/wildcards not only work for the device but for all targets, too.
 You can broadcast by explicitly writing the broadcast value `127` or `0x7f` or by using the keyword `all`.
 Not all commands support broadcasting because it doesn't always make sense.